 Beware of Phishing

-You should also improve your online security at home, as chances are more that it can show more worse effect than last one and it would be better idea to secure your all important file in multiple places.
+You should also improve your online security at home, as chances are more that it can show worse effect than the last one, and it would be a better idea to secure your all important file in multiple places.